From the Blog

 Fixing Google Analytics caching issue

-Getting the perfect score from Google PageSpeed Insights could be a tedious task, especially if Google Analytics is present on the website.
-You end up thinking that 99/100 is the perfect score.
-My friend, the solution is here.
+Achieving a perfect score on Google PageSpeed Insights can be challenging, especially with Google Analytics on the website.
+The solution is here.

 Using CSS Grid where appropriate